 Towards the left side of the harbour near to the fortress you will find the Maritime museum.
-If you like history like me you will love this little museum which houses various displays setting our Crete’s maritime history including an exhibition about the battle for Crete in 1941.
+If like me you love history, you will love this little museum.
+It houses various displays setting our Crete’s maritime history including an exhibition about the battle for Crete in 1941.
 Entrance fee is €3.00

 Exhibition of Ancient Naval Architecture

 As you are walking towards the harbour walls towards the lighthouse you will pass the old ancient Moro docks which date back to the 17th century.
-Within one of these building you will find the Exhibition of Naval Architecture which houses a reconstructed 15th century Minoan ship as well as other artefacts and displays relating to ancient navigation and ship building.
+Within one of these building you will find the Exhibition of Naval Architecture .
+Inside you will find a reconstructed 15th century Minoan ship as well as other artefacts and displays relating to ancient navigation and ship building.
 This is a great little exhibition and worth it’s €2 entrance fee.